dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 }
 ```

-We execute the same query, but this time we pass in the continuation token received from the first execution; this instructs Cosmos DB to continue the query where it left off, and fetch the next 10 items.
+We execute the same query, but this time we pass in the continuation token received from the first execution; this instructs the query engine to continue the query where it left off, and fetch the next 10 items.
 Once we fetch the last page and there are no more results, the continuation token will be `null`, and the "Next" button can be grayed out.
 This method of paginating is extremely efficient and cost-effective compared to using `Skip` and `Take`.

-To learn more about pagination in Cosmos DB, [see this page](/azure/cosmos-db/nosql/query/pagination).
+To learn more about pagination in Azure Cosmos DB, [see this page](/azure/cosmos-db/nosql/query/pagination).

 > [!NOTE]
-> Cosmos DB does not support backwards pagination, and does not provide a count of the total pages or items.
+> Azure Cosmos DB does not support backwards pagination, and does not provide a count of the total pages or items.
 >
-> `ToPageAsync` is currently annotated as experimental, since it may be replaced with a more general EF pagination API that isn't Cosmos-specific.
+> `ToPageAsync` is currently annotated as experimental, since it may be replaced with a more generic EF pagination API that isn't Azure Cosmos DB specific.
 Although using the current API will generate a compilation warning (`EF9102`), doing so should be safe - future changes may require minor tweaks in the API shape.

 ## `FindAsync`

 [`FindAsync`](xref:core/change-tracking/entity-entries#find-and-findasync) is a useful API for getting an entity by its primary key, and avoiding a database roundtrip when the entity has already been loaded and is tracked by the context.

 Developers familiar with relational databases are used to the primary key of an entity type consisting e.g. of an `Id` property.
-When using the EF Cosmos DB provider, the primary key contains the partition key properties in addition to the property mapped to the JSON `id` property; this is the case since Cosmos DB allows different partitions to contain documents with the same JSON `id` property, and so only the combined `id` and partition key uniquely identify a single document in a container:
+When using the EF Azure Cosmos DB provider, the primary key contains the partition key properties in addition to the property mapped to the JSON `id` property; this is the case since Azure Cosmos DB allows different partitions to contain documents with the same JSON `id` property, and so only the combined `id` and partition key uniquely identify a single document in a container:

 ```csharp
 public class Session